top of page

 Lily

-Animal Assisted Counselling & Psychotherapy
+Animal Assisted Counselling

 I can incorporate animals into my practice for people that are interested in having a therapy animal be a part of their sessions.
 An important part of Animal Assisted Counselling and Psychotherapy (AACP) is it is both voluntary for humans as well as the therapy animal.
 The interaction between the human and the animal is to be mutually voluntary, respectful and consensual (ATL, 2021; Chandler, 2017; MacNamara, et al., 2019).
 As such, initial contact will entail a brief health and psychological screen to discern your eligibility to participate.